rancher/docs/content/rancher/v2.x/en/project-admin/resource-quotas/override-namespace-default/_index.md

 weight: 2
 ---

-Although the **Namespace Default Limit** propagates from the project to each namespace, in some cases, you may need to increase (or decrease) the performance for a specific namespace.
+Although the **Namespace Default Limit** propagates from the project to each namespace when created, in some cases, you may need to increase (or decrease) the quotas for a specific namespace.
 In this situation, you can override the default limits by editing the namespace.

 In the diagram below, the Rancher administrator has a resource quota in effect for their project.
-However, the administrator wants to override the namespace limits for `Namespace 3` so that it performs better.
+However, the administrator wants to override the namespace limits for `Namespace 3` so that it has more resources available.
 Therefore, the administrator [raises the namespace limits]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/projects-and-namespaces/#editing-namespace-resource-quotas) for `Namespace 3` so that the namespace can access more resources.

 <sup>Namespace Default Limit Override</sup>
 ![Namespace Default Limit Override]({{<baseurl>}}/img/rancher/rancher-resource-quota-override.svg)